Siddhantmest/Siddhantmest/README.md

 👀 I’m interested in Machine Learning and Deep Learning

-🌱 I’m currently learning Digital Image Processing and Computer Vision
+🌱 I’m currently working on undergraduate student survey data to derive student characteristics by performing statistical analysis and implementing unsupervised machine learning algortihms

-💬 Looking to collaborate on projects with applications to Computer Vision and Natural Langauge Processing
+💬 Would love to collaborate on projects with applications to Computer Vision and Natural Langauge Processing

 📫 Email: siddhant.agarwal@mail.utoronto.ca **|**
 👔 [linkedin][linkedin]